iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

       * You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts.
       * Your program should return 1.
       * Your program should compile without any warnings when using the -Wall gcc option.

+💡*Fun Fact :UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity was a quote made by Dennis Ritchie.
+He is most well-known for creating the C programming language and, with long-time colleague Ken Thompson, the Unix operating system and B programming language.*
 <br><br>